srFelipes/digital_galton/README.md

 # digital_galton
 ![testing badge](https://github.com/srFelipes/digital_galton/actions/workflows/testing.yml/badge.svg)

 Firmware of the digital galton project.
 This project is a pcb controled by an arduino nano that runs 2 led matrices by writing to its SPI bus that is connected to 2 different array of shift registers whose output drives the leds directly.
 One of the matrices is the galton table and its represented as a tringle of leds with one more led each level.
-The idea behind it is to simulate the trajectory that each balls floows while falling into the galton board assuming that when passing to the level below it has 2 leds that it can _fall_ to, one to the left and one to the right each with 50% probability.
+The idea behind it is to simulate the trajectory that each balls follows while falling into the galton board assuming that when passing to the level below it has 2 leds that it can _fall_ to, one to the left and one to the right each with 50% probability.
 The second led matrix is the container array where the balls land, each container has 8 leds and at the moment it is displaying the binary representation of the balls it contains.
 A demo can be seen bellow illustrating the concept and a normal distribution can be seen in the containers, it is a little difficult since the containers are represented in their binary form

 https://github.com/srFelipes/digital_galton/assets/37315690/cf0d13b2-bada-46e9-8785-4bcdafcd8a59